• About

 Unlike spruce tea, which is awesome because you can forage it throughout the year, spruce tips are one of those spring delicacies we can get for a short period early in the growing season.
 These tender tips are the new growth of the spruce tree, and they can be used in numerous ways that capitalize on their bright, tangy flavor.

-When the tips are at their most small and tender, you can nibble them on their own, though they’re more exciting and tasty used in recipes.
+When spruce tips are at their most small and tender, you can nibble them on their own, though they’re more exciting and tasty used in recipes.
 You can use them as garnishes and in numerous cooked dishes, both sweet and savory.

 We count the spruce tree growing in our edible landscape among the perennial vegetables we harvest from our mini permaculture food forest.
 There’s no shortage of other fantastic edible wild plants growing there as well, including cleavers, yarrow, dandelion, and purslane.